eye3/nkit4py/README.md

   fetched from XML source.
   Integers, numbers, strings, datetimes and booleans are supported.

+- Control progress of chunked download of big XML string and cancel this download

 - With extra options you can tune some aspects of conversion:
 	- trim text data
 	- explicitly define white space characters for trim option